Are You Finished Yet? How to avoid overworking your coloring.

 You keep on going.

 You should call it quits but your brain hasn't gotten the message yet.
-You're still going.
+You keep going.

 And going, and going.

-In every project, you get to a point of diminishing returns.
+In every art project, there is a point of diminishing returns—

 Overworking is everything you color AFTER you should be done.

-Think about it, if Leonardo Da Vinci and his friends were worried about overworking way back in the 15th century...
+Think about it, wayyyyyy back in the 15th century, Leonardo Da Vinci and his friends were worried about overworking…

 There are no magic spells, no handy apps, and no life hacks which will stop you from overworking the heck out of your project.

-"Am I done?" is one of the hardest calls to make.
+"Am I done?" is one of the hardest questions to answer.

-But you know me, I wouldn't write an article telling you all about a serious problem without offering some insight, solutions, or a class if it can't be explained in a blog post.
+But hey, I wouldn't write an article telling you about a serious problem without offering some sort of insight or solution.

-So let's take a look at the things I watch for as an art instructor.
+So let's take a look at the signs and signals which I watch for as an art instructor.

 Let me tell you what I see students doing- signs that they're done but don't know it yet.